ventsiR/ventsiR/README.md

 # About me

-My name is Ventsi Radev, I am based in the US and am aspiring towards a career in data/software.
+My name is Ventsi Radev.
+I am based in the US and open to any opportunities.

-I graduated from Lancaster University with a Masters in Mathematics in 2021, and over the past 2 years I have consistently driven & delivered projects at Stanley Black & Decker.
+I graduated from Lancaster University with a Masters in Mathematics in 2021, and over the past 2 years I have consistently delivered projects at Stanley Black & Decker, from Data Science to Digital Transformation.

 I am experienced with Python and SQL, as well as mainstay business services like Alteryx, Snowflake, Power BI & Power Automate.

 # 📧 Contact
 - ventsipr@gmail.com